jeanbonlebon/Qwirk/README.md

 Qwirk is a real-time communication WebApp powered by Node.js and Express.

 You can discuss with your friends, just the two of you or in groups.
-Managing your relations is no big deal with our great UI interface.
+Managing your relations is no big deal with our great user interface.

 ## How to use it ?